lambdapioneer/sloth/ios/README.md

 Build the artifacts by running `build_artifact.sh`.
 Start the simulator (or use real devices) and install the IPA file.
 Execute the scenarios under test using the UI and observe that results are collected on the server as log files.

-## Tests

-The project bundles tests for the individual components and you can execute them as usual through the IDE on either the simulators or a real device.